Data Center vs. Residential Proxies

 By intercepting connections between your computer and the internet, a proxy directs all outgoing and incoming online data through its server, masking your IP address.
 Any hacker, tracker, or monitor trying to access your business’s data or online activity will not identify your digital footsteps or destination.

 They will only view the proxy server’s data and IP address instead.
 They also speed up your website pages by caching user requests from external URLs.
-If your business requires proxies, you might find the difference between data center and residential proxies a tad confusing.
+If your business requires proxies, you might find the difference between the data center and residential proxies a tad confusing.

 Types of proxies